Complaints Handling Policy

 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.

-If you have a complaint, please write to our Senior Partner, with the details.
+If you have a complaint, please write to our Complaints Partner, with the details.

 What will happen next?